sergitoarmentaman2007-max/Arduino-Soil-Moisture-EC-Sensor/README.md

 # Arduino-Soil-Moisture-EC-Sensor
 Excellent if you want something simple, functional, and easy to use.
 This works to measure soil electrical conductivity and moisture.
-If you found this helpful, you can leave a donation so I can continue bringing you more projects.
+---

+## ☕ Support this project

+If this C++ code or the Tinkercad simulation helped you with your school or personal project, you can support me by buying me a coffee! revolut.me/armentamanjarrez